gabotechs/market-monitor/README.md

 # Update

 - Inside the cloned project directory, pull the latest changes `git pull`
-- rebuild and launch the docker images `docker compose up --build -d`
+- Rebuild and launch the docker images `docker compose up --build -d`

 # Twitter sentiment analysis

 If you configure the `TWITTER_TOKEN` in your `.env` file, you will get most recent tweets from some well known accounts and perform sentiment analysis using AI on them.
-In order to get one `TWITTER_TOKEN` you must create a developer account and an application.
+In order to get one `TWITTER_TOKEN` you must create a developer account and an application on twitter.

-In this link https://developer.twitter.com/apps you will find how to create one application.
+In this link https://developer.twitter.com/apps you will find how to create one.
-Once you have your application created, in the developer portal, select your application and go to the "Keys and tokens" tab.
-The token you want is the "Bearer Token" under "Authentication tokens"
+Once you have your application created:
+- In the developer portal, select your application
+- Go to the "Keys and tokens" tab
+- Copy the "Bearer Token" under "Authentication tokens"
+- Paste it in the `TWITTER_TOKEN` field in your `.env` file

 # Customize